jjunior84/airflow_series/01_setting_up/README.md

 </span>

 #### Celery monitoring
-Once we are opting by use CeleryExecutor to run our Airflow tasks, We are using Flower as the tool for monitoring and administrating Celery cluster.
-Observe that this service has dependency of the redis service to start (that makes perfectly sense since without the database it is not possible have the workers working well)
+Once we are opting by use CeleryExecutor to run our Airflow tasks, We are using Flower as the tool for monitoring and administrating the Celery cluster.
+Observe that this service has the dependency on the Redis service to start (that makes perfect sense since without the database it is not possible to have the workers working well)

 <span style="font-size:0.7em;">